nibblegap/searx-cache/README.md

 SEARX_DEBUG=1 python -X dev searx/webapp.py
 ```

-Then go open your browser and navigate to the container IP.
+Then, open your browser and navigate to the container IP.